-What we perceive to be true and what is true are rarely the same thing.
-In fact, our perception of what reality is, and what reality ACTUALLY is can be two extremely different things.
+What we perceive to be accurate and what is real are rarely the same thing.
+Our perception of reality can be extremely different from reality itself.

-I recently had a dialogue with a young man who had concluded that he was an inadequate person and that his relationships were doomed to failure for the rest of his life.
+I recently had a conversation with a young man who believed he was inadequate and that his relationships were doomed to failure for the rest of his life.
 He arrived at this judgment in response to not qualifying for a hookup with a young lady with whom he’d only had two brief dates.

 Our perception of what’s accurate determines what we perceive our reality as being.
 How we think, feel, act and behave remains based on what ideas we assume to be valid.

 Aside from correcting the over generalised hypotheses that people make of themselves sometimes, there’s little we can do to influence those people who are more attached to the extraordinary ideas that run through their minds – than sensible, honest and gathered feedback.